SathishChenna/Assignment-3---Data-Preprocessing-and-Augmentation/README.md

 3. Use the interface to:
-   - Select and upload your file (text, image, or audio)
+   - Select the type of file you want to process (text, image, or audio)
+   - Upload your file
-   - Choose preprocessing or augmentation options
+   - Choose preprocessing or augmentation options from the dropdown menus
    - View the results in real-time

 ## Supported File Formats
 - **Text Files:** .txt
 - **Image Files:** .png, .jpg, .jpeg
 - **Audio Files:** .mp3, .wav